Special Section: Energy

 Power requirements for WSNs

 Whether the power source is an energy harvester or a battery, it is important to minimize power consumption.
-Much can be done to minimize average power requirement; for example reducing reporting frequency.
-If a wireless system is being used for machinery condition monitoring, then it is unnecessary to specify the transmission of full vibration spectra every minute, when it is replacing a man on bicycle with a hand-held device who goes around once a month (provided it is not raining and he has nothing more urgent to do).
+Much can be done to minimize average power requirements, for example reducing reporting frequency.
+If a wireless system is being used for machinery condition monitoring, then it is unnecessary to specify the transmission of full vibration spectra every minute, when it is replacing a man on a bicycle with a hand-held device who goes around once a month (provided it is not raining and he has nothing more urgent to do).
 Also parameters can be monitored and analyzed in the WSN, and it can be programmed to transmit alarm signals only when there is a problem.

 To illustrate the issues, this article takes the example of a WSN that requires an average power of 3mW to compare various options.
-This is not untypical of either a frequent reporting requirement (such as several times per minute) or a high data requirement (such as complete vibration spectra).
+This is not untypical of either a frequent reporting requirement (such as several times per minute) or a high-data requirement (such as complete vibration spectra).

-The following table shows the theoretical life of standard sized cells from a leading Lithium battery manufacturer.
+The following table shows the theoretical life of standard-sized cells from a leading Lithium battery manufacturer.
 In practice, the theoretical capacity is reduced by such factors as the need for intermittent high currents for RF transmission, self discharge, and low temperatures.
 Some newer designs perform closer to theoretical capacity and may include energy storage to help with the peak power requirements of WSNs.

 Energy harvester power

-- Vibration: Perpetuum’s vibration harvester will produce 3mW from about 40-50mg of vibration depending on the exact frequency.
+- Vibration: Perpetuum's vibration harvester will produce 3mW from about 40-50mg of vibration, depending on the exact frequency.
 Its bandwidth is important to ensure adequate coverage of a wide range of machines.